 Such changes do not occur overnight, of course, and they are not possible without both careful and playful exploration.
 This is the work a graduate research unit can contribute to the rapidly shifting terrain of academic research.
 We believe that our model at the DWRL responds quickly and effectively to emerging techniques, that it is research that is firmly rooted in both theory and practice, and, above all, that the Lab carefully attends to the messy playfulness that characterizes collaborative work.
 Because a research collective is influenced so heavily by particular institutional patterns and constraints, we do not suggest that the model we have at the Lab will perfectly fit in every instance.
-But by focusing so tightly on play as a structuring principle in this chapter, we hope to have clearly articulated the generative potential it holds for the collaborative work.
+But by focusing so tightly on play as a structuring principle in this chapter, we hope to have clearly articulated the generative potential it holds for the collaborative work environment and research/teaching output of any graduate student cohort.